Endocrine Research Staff

 Director, Biomedical Research

 Martin Oaks received his PhD in Experimental Pathology at the University of Pittsburgh School of Medicine in 1984.
 Dr. Oaks received a bachelor’s degree in Biology and a master’s degree in Microbiology from Edinboro University of Pennsylvania.
 He joined Aurora in 1989 to establish a Clinical Histocompatibility Laboratory in support of the Cardiac Transplant Program.
 Since then, his clinical laboratory has grown to include support of multi-organ transplantation including: heart, liver, kidney and pancreas transplantation.
 The clinical lab is accredited by the United Network for Organ Sharing (UNOS), the American Society for Histocompatibility and Immunogenetics (ASHI), and the College of American Pathologists (CAP).
-Dr. Oak’s basic research is focused on the role of soluble receptors, specifically, soluble CTLA-4 and its role in transplant immunology.
-His clinical research is focused on the functional effects of glycosylation on IgG molecules and their significance in the human immune system.
+Dr. Oaks’ basic research is focused on the role of glycosylation of IgG molecules and its functional significance in the human immune system.
+His clinical research is focused on identification of antibodies that effect transplant rejection and development of algorithms that improve patient access to organ transplant offers.

 James Shaffer, MS